markolbert/J4JLogging/README.md

 }

 ```
+### Significant Changes to v3
+- I consolidated all the default channels into the base J4JLogger assembly.
+Having
+them be in separate assemblies just made typical usage unnecessarily complex.
+- The way log channels are configured was changed substantially (mostly because
+even the author found the earlier approach difficult to remember :)).
+- A simpler setup `Autofac`-based setup approach was added.
+- To make logging possible before a program is fully set up a cached implementation
+- of IJ4JLogger was added.
+The contents of the cache can be easily dumped into the actual
+- logging system once it's fully established.

 ### Important Note
-**There is one significant difference in how you call the logging methods
+**There is one important difference in how you call the logging methods
 from the Serilog standard.**

 If you pass a simple string (i.e., a value for the template argument) to the methods you **must** specify the types of